-I got to know the Diaz family quite well while covering the caravan in Tijuana and couldn’t help but fall in love with their vibrant and open-hearted children Jaslyn (4), Karin (5), and Christian (9).
-Here the kids are happily munching on donated cupcakes at Christmas time, but they have quite a tragic story.
-Silvia (holding the donated coats for her kids in the pic) had her family’s land stolen by cartel members when gold was discovered on it.
+Silvia (holding the donated coats for her kids in the pic), had her family’s land stolen by cartel members when gold was discovered on it.
 Two of her brothers were killed in the process.
 She suspects that the police were in on it too because they tried to hide the body of her second brother who had gone missing.
-She was able to escape with her family but the cartel has promised to find them and “acabar con todo la familia” (finish off the whole family).
+She was able to escape an attack on her family but the cartel has promised to find them and “Finish off the whole family”.
 The Diaz family tried to hideout in a town in Southern Mexico, but one day Silvia saw cartel members waiting for her children outside of their school.
-They escaped through a back route, but she took her kids out of school permanently after that because she was afraid that the cartel would find them again.
-When the caravan passed close to their town they were happy to have a safer way to travel and escape the cartels.
-She has a sister in Seattle and they hope to file for asylum and live with her during the process.
+That day they were able to escaped through a back route, but she took her kids out of school after that because she was afraid that the cartel would find them again.
+When the caravan passed close to their town, they were happy to have a safer way to travel and escape the cartels.
+Silvia has family in Seattle that they plan to stay while while waiting for their asylum claims to be processed through the legal system.

 Rosa & Jose